Food and Nutrition Presentations

 “All About Food” (Grade 5)

-A deeper look into Canada’s Food Guide food groups and label reading.
-Students will build on this knowledge while learning to read food labels and complete activities comparing Nutrition Facts Tables and Ingredient Lists.
+A deeper look into Canada’s Food Guide food groupings.
+Students will build on their knowledge while learning to read food labels and complete activities comparing Nutrition Facts Tables and Ingredient Lists.

 Grade 5 Be a Food Detective (English)